Causes of World War II

 - Analyze primary source documents to evaluate how governments conducted war and how people responded to these methods after 1900.

-- Use graphic biographies to support, extend, or challenge the overarching narratives from this region.
+- Use a graphic biography to support, extend, or challenge the overarching narratives of this period.

 Vocab Terms: